frederic-perez/AmE-dictionary/data/idioms.md

 __bamboozle__ :dart::three: To cheat, deceive, or take advantage of someone by elaborate and underhanded means. _I can’t believe I let that salesmen bamboozle me like that._
 __banana oil__ _n_ /buh-NAN-uh oyl/ [:scroll: It’s not known why the banana oil earned this sense, although “to go bananas” means to be crazy or wildly enthusiastic.
 Perhaps the sense arose because the liquid known as banana oil does not involve bananas at all.
 Instead, it’s a mixture of amyl acetate and cellulose that has a banana-like odor and is used as food flavoring and a solvent. ] __1__ Nonsense. __2__ Insincere talk or flattery.
 __Band E__
-__bang for (one’s)/the buck__ :three: A lot of value for little cost. _With no sales tax, Portland gives shoppers a bigger bang for their buck._
+__bang for (one’s)/the buck__ :four: A lot of value for little cost. _With no sales tax, Portland gives shoppers a bigger bang for their buck._
 __bank on something__
 __bank on__ :eight: To rely on a future occurrence (even though it might not happen).
 Rely on, count on.
 For example, _You can bank on Molly’s caterer to do a good job._ This expression alludes to _bank_ as a reliable storage place for money.
 To have confidence in; to rely on somebody or something. _Ted was banking on that._ _Fillon can beat Le Pen, but don’t bank on it._ _I’ve really been banking on a holiday bonus this year—I don’t have enough money to buy presents without it._
 __bank shot__ _sports_ __1__ In basketball, a shot that touches the backboard, then goes into the basket. _Jordan sinks another bank shot for two points, putting the Bulls back in the lead, 89–91._